Field of Mars Environmental Education Centre

 Learning activities

-Students will work in small groups to undertake geographic inquiry in the field.
+With a focus on fieldwork students will work in small groups to undertake geographic inquiry in the field.

 Fieldwork